-Perceptual inhibition versus postperceptual selection in RSVP.
-As was previously discussed, there is little evidence to support Raymond et al.'s (1992) gating hypothesis that it is the potential for featural confusion between T1 and T1+1 that gives rise to the AB by triggering the perceptual inhibition of post-T1 stimuli.
-Shapiro et al.'s (1994) finding that detection of T1 is sufficient to produce an AB and Chun and Potter's (1995) result that categorically defined targets also elicit the T2 deficit are inconsistent with this framework, since gating theory predicts that it is the potential for feature conjunction errors between the T1 and the T1+1 item that leads to the AB.
-It should also be noted that these results cannot be explained by the gated auto-associator model (Chartier et al., 2004), since this framework was designed only to explain ABs observed when both targets are defined by color.
+As previously discussed, there is little evidence to support Raymond et al.'s (1992) gating hypothesis that it is the potential for featural confusion between T1 and T1+1 that gives rise to the AB by triggering the perceptual inhibition of post-T1 stimuli.
+Shapiro et al.'s (1994) finding that detection of T1 is sufficient to produce an AB and Chun and Potter's (1995) result that categorically defined targets also elicit the second target deficit are inconsistent with this framework, as gating theory predicts that it is the potential for feature conjunction errors between the first target and the T1+1 item that leads to the AB.
+It should also be noted that these results cannot be explained by the gated auto-associator model (Chartier et al., 1994), as this framework was only designed to explain ABs observed when both targets are defined by color.
 However, it should also be noted that the gated auto-associator model is not alone in terms of being limited to a particular task.
-Due to their specificity, many of the formal models described are able to account for the AB only under a particular set of conditions.
-For example, Wyble et al.'s (2009) eSTST framework models RSVP performance only when targets are defined categorically (e.g., two-digit targets among letter distractors).
+Due to their specificity, many of the formal models described are only able to account for the AB under a particular set of conditions.
+For example, Wyble et al.'s (2009) eSTST framework only models RSVP performance where targets are defined categorically (e.g., two digit targets amongst letter distractors).

 Further evidence against gating theory and its prediction that the AB has a perceptual locus is that stimuli that are not reported from RSVP streams nevertheless undergo semantic/conceptual processing.
-Luck, Vogel, and Shapiro (1996) examined the extent to which missed T2s were processed in the AB, using ERPs, and observed an N400a component associated with semantic processing-for a T2 in an AB task even when that target failed to be reported.
-Similarly, Shapiro, Driver, Ward, and Sorensen (1997) found in a three-target RSVP search that a missed T2 could conceptually prime report of a subsequent target.
-In addition, Marois, Yi, and Chun (2004) have demonstrated, using functional magnetic resonance imaging (fMRI), that distractor manipulations activate high-level visual areas in the brain (see also Kranczioch et al., 2005; Sergent et al., 2005).
-And it is not only missed T2s that undergo semantic analysis, but also distractors: Maki, Frigen, and Paulson (1997; see also Chua, Goh, & Hon, 2001) presented subjects with RSVP streams of words and found that a distractor that appeared in close temporal proximity to T2 could semantically prime that target's report.
-Thus, there is good evidence that in standard RSVP tasks, nonreported stimuli undergo considerable processing.
+Luck, Vogel and Shapiro (1996) examined the extent to which missed second targets were processed in the AB using ERPs and observed an N400 - a component associated with semantic processing - for a second target in an AB task even when that target failed to be reported.
+Similarly, Shapiro, Driver, Ward and Sorensen (1997) found in a three-target RSVP search that a missed T2 could conceptually prime report of a subsequent target.
+In addition, Marois et al. (2004) have demonstrated, using functional magnetic resonance imaging (fMRI), that distractor manipulations activate high-level visual areas in the brain (see also Kranczioch et al., 2005; Sergent et al., 2005).
+And it is not only missed T2s that undergo semantic analysis, but also distractors: Maki, Frigen et al. (1997; see also Chua, Goh & Hon, 2001) presented subjects with RSVP streams of words and found that a distractor that appeared in close temporal proximity to the second target could semantically prime that target's report.
+Thus, there is good evidence that in standard RSVP tasks non-reported stimuli undergo considerable processing.